Solingen attack puts spotlight on German deportation laws – DW – 08/26/2024

 Protection of Syrian nationals

-If a person does not qualify as a refugee under the Geneva Refugee Convention, in Germany they are allowed to apply for something called "subsidiary protection," if they would be in serious danger if returned to their homeland.
+If people do not qualify as a refugees under the Geneva Refugee Convention, in Germany they are allowed to apply for something called "subsidiary protection" if they would be in serious danger if returned to their homeland.

 Syria was removed from Germany's list of countries to which no one can deported in 2020.
 And in July, a court ruling on the deportation of a convicted human smuggler said that some parts of Syria are safe to return to.
 However, most Syrian refugees in Germany are still being granted subsidiary protection or allowed to remain under other circumstances.